December 2022: Prevenar 13 (PCV13) will replace Synflorix (PCV10) as the funded vaccine used to protect tamariki against pneumococcal disease |

 - Find out more about the vaccine and possible side effects.

-Pneumococcal vaccine is used to prevent infections that are caused by the bug (bacteria) called Pneumococcus.
-These infections can range from sinusitis and ear infections to life-threatening infections like pneumonia or meningitis.
+The pneumococcal vaccine is used to prevent infections caused by the bug (bacteria) called Pneumococcus.
+These infections can range from sinusitis and ear infections to life-threatening infections, eg, pneumonia or meningitis.
 Find out more about pneumococcal disease.

 Being vaccinated causes your body to produce antibodies against the Pneumococcus bacteria.
 This means your body can respond faster and more effectively to prevent an infection.
 It does this because by first coming across a non-infectious version of the bacteria in the vaccine, it learns to recognise it.
 When it comes across it again, your body can react much faster and in a more effective way.